jairoh/DS_SpaceX_F9/README.md

 # DS_SpaceX_F9
 In this project, we aim to predict whether the Falcon 9 rocket's first stage will successfully land.
+SpaceX offers these launches for $62 million, much cheaper than competitors' prices, which start at $165 million.
+This price difference is largely because SpaceX can reuse the first stage.
+Knowing whether the first stage will land allows us to figure out the launch cost.
+This information could help other companies compete with SpaceX for launching rockets